Utah Plant Pest Diagnostic Lab

 Wolf spiders are aptly named because of their hunting method-stalk, ambush, pounce, and capture prey.
 This is in contrast to other spiders who use webs to capture prey.
 Wolf spiders have an easily identified eye pattern compared to other spiders (see links on right).

-In the genus Hogna, Giantwolf spiders (1.5"-2" diameter) are commonly encountered in fall in Utah.
+Giantwolf spiders (1.5"-2" diameter) in the genus Hogna are commonly encountered in the fall in Utah.
 Like other wolf spiders they are not of medical concern.
 Catch the spider in a container and release outdoors.

 Web Spinning Spider Mites (Tetranychidae)

 There are many web spinning spider mites.
 In Utah the 2-spotted and McDaniel spider mites are the most frequently encountered.
 Other mites commonly seen are the clover mite, banks grass mite, spruce spider mite, and European red mite.

 Eriophyid mites are microscopic mites responsible for deformities on many plants, including: finger and pouch galls, blister spots, rust spots, inflorescense galls, stem galls, and more.

 There are many species of Eriophyid mites in Utah.
 The most commonly encountered include the pearleaf blister mite, poplar bud gall mite (Eriophyes parapopuli), tomato russet mite, grape erineum mite, ash flower gall mite, apple rust mite, western erineum mite, appleleaf blister mite, maple velvet erineum mite, privet rust mite, hackberry mite, wheat curl mite, and other various gall-forming mites.